We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 Explanatory note supplementing the diagram

-It is proposed that once NERL is tasked with provision of the UKADS and has the UKADS up and running, it will sponsor an airspace change proposal for the relevant airspace through the CAA’s airspace change process.
+Once NERL has the UKADS up and running, it will sponsor an airspace change proposal for the London TMA region airspace through the CAA’s airspace change process.
 There will no longer be the multiple airspace change proposals sponsored by individual airports that formed a ‘cluster’ of the airspace change masterplan.

-Various documents need to be consulted on, finalised and published before an airspace change proposal can be developed and proposed to the CAA for decision.
+Some further government documents need to be consulted on, finalised or published before an airspace change proposal will be developed and proposed by UKADS to the CAA for decision, as described in this document.

 Potential third runway at Heathrow